-MANU is a wrap – around program that supports parents on their travels to parenthood.
-From the positive pregnancy test to the busy everyday life as parents to the 3 to 4 year old toddlers.
-Both mothers and fathers are in the focus and receive the same possibilities to look back on their lives, think over where they are now and explore their dreams and expectations for their children’s
+MANU is a holistic program that supports parents on their way to parenthood.
+From a positive pregnancy test to the busy everyday life as parents.
+Both mothers and fathers are included and receive the same possibilities to look back on their lives, think over where they are now and explore their dreams and expectations for their children’s futures.

-MANU is an ambitious nationally supported and funded program that is offered to parents throughout the whole of Greenland, to all parents of children up to the age of four.
-This includes first time parents, have several children, adoptive or foster parents.
+MANU is an ambitious nationally supported and funded program that is offered to in Greenland and to all parents of children up to the age of four.
+This includes first time parents, parents with several children, adoptive or foster parents.

-The educational models are based on group work, but it also possible to offer one- on – one sessions for couples or single parents i the smaller cities and settlements.
+The educational models are based on group work, but it is also possible to offer one- on–one sessions for couples or single parents in the smaller cities and villages.

-The MANU materials consist of the following modules: Parenting, The Child 1 to 2 years, The Child 3 to 4 years, MANU Cannabis, MANU Alcohol, MANU Parents Meeting and MANU Town Hall.
+The MANU materials consist of the following modules: Parenting, The Child 1 to 2 years, The Child 3 to 4 years, MANU Hash, MANU Alcohol, MANU Parents Meeting and MANU Town Hall.

 Besides the goal for MANU to support the joy of parenting, the meetings also support the challenges parents might meet, when becoming parents.